Kia Soul Insurance Rates

 |2016 Kia Soul||$238||$400||$452||$1,248|

 Rates are averaged for all Kia Soul models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-Finding better rates on auto insurance not only requires being safe and accident-free, but also having a good credit score, being claim-free, and possibly raising deductibles.
-Set aside time to shop around every year by obtaining price quotes from direct companies, and also from several local insurance agents.
+Saving money on Kia Soul insurance not only requires being a safe driver, but also maintaining good credit, eliminating unneeded coverage, and bundling your home and auto policies.
+Take the time to shop around at least every two years by getting price quotes from direct carriers like GEICO and Progressive, and also from your local insurance agents.

 As you’ve learned from the information above, many different factors impact your Kia Soul car insurance costs.
 The state you live in, your age, and even the model year of your Kia Soul will change what you pay for insurance.